open-feature/ruby-sdk/README.md

 # API Initialization and configuration

 OpenFeature::SDK.configure do |config|
-    # your provider of choice
+  # your provider of choice, which will be used as the default provider
   config.set_provider(OpenFeature::SDK::Provider::NoOpProvider.new)
+  # alternatively, you can bind multiple providers to different names
+  config.set_provider(OpenFeature::SDK::Provider::NoOpProvider.new, name: "legacy_flags")
 end

 # Create a client